jschaves/Android-mobile-app-of-your-website-with-push-notifications/README.md

-So copy your App ID
+Step 4. copy your App ID

 Download to your computer https://github.com/jschaves/Android-mobile-app-of-your-website-with-push-notifications.git